mihai-dulgheru/background_remover_api/README.md

    python app.py
    ```

-3. The API will be running at `http://localhost:8080` by default.
+3. By default, the API will be running at `http://localhost:8080`.

 ---

 ## Environment Variables

-To avoid storing sensitive keys in the code, you can set the `API_KEY` environment variable on your system or directly
+To avoid storing sensitive keys in the code, you can set the `API_KEY` environment variable on your system or
-in the DigitalOcean droplet settings.
+in your deployment environment.
 For example:

 ```bash
 export API_KEY="YOUR_SECURE_KEY_HERE"
 ```

-Or in DigitalOcean App Platform, set the environment variable in the project's "Settings" -> "Environment Variables".

 ---